wozo/Leaflet-Maps-Marker/readme.txt

 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.8)
 * NEW: added option to add a timestamp for each marker for more precise KML animations
 * NEW: added option to change the default marker icon for new marker maps
+* BUGFIX: styles for each marker icon in KML output are now unique (SELECT DISTINCT...)
+* BUGFIX: output of multiple markers as KML did not work (leaflet-kml.php?marker=1,2,3)
+* BUGFIX: output of multiple markers as ARML did not work (leaflet-wikitude.php?marker=1,2,3)

 = v1.7 - 22.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.7)